ai4luc/AI4LUC/README.md

     Pillow
     GDAL
     imageio
+    numpy
     imgaug
     rasterio
     numpy
     segmentation-models-pytorch
     tqdm
     ```
+For users of Apple devices with any version of the M chip, use the [tensorflow-metal](https://developer.apple.com/metal/tensorflow-plugin/) additional GPU usage setting to train models written with TensorFlow package more efficiently and quickly.

-The specifics instructions are described in each module (directory) in this repository.
+The specific use instructions for the modules are described in each directory in this repository.

 ## Acknowledgments